chrisnharvey/appimager/README.md

 We use Ubuntu as our base as it has multiple supported versions available, which gives you the flexibility of either supporting many systems, or using the latest libraries.

-Although we use Ubuntu, the compiled apps you create will work on almost any relatively recent Linux distribution.
+Although we use Ubuntu for our build environment, the compiled apps you create will work on almost any relatively recent Linux distribution.

 ### require